 6. Enhanced Rigidity for BHA (Bottom Hole Assembly)

-• Importance: A rigid BHA improves the accuracy of drilling and ensures that the bit remains properly aligned with the wellbore.
+Importance: A rigid BHA improves drilling accuracy and ensures that the bit remains properly aligned with the wellbore.

 7. Preventing Bit Bounce and Vibration